WebAssembly/spec/document/core/exec/modules.rst

 Instantiation checks that the module is :ref:`valid <valid>` and the provided imports :ref:`match <match-externtype>` the declared types, and may *fail* with an error otherwise.
-Instantiation can also result in a :ref:`trap <trap>` from executing the start function.
+Instantiation can also result in a :ref:`trap <trap>` from initializing a table or memory from an active segment or from executing the start function.
 It is up to the :ref:`embedder <embedder>` to define how such conditions are reported.

 1. If :math:`\module` is not :ref:`valid <valid-module>`, then: